joomun/whatsapp-broadcast/README.md

 - Ensure your browser (Microsoft Edge) is up to date.
 - The script may need adjustments based on changes to the WhatsApp Web interface.

+### Contributing

+If you would like to contribute to this project, please request contributor access.
+Once granted, you can update the code and submit pull requests.

+### Maintenance

+Please note that the script may require updates if the WhatsApp Web interface changes.
+Ensure to check for any updates to the web interface and adjust the script accordingly.

 This project is a Python script to automate sending broadcast messages to all your recent WhatsApp chats using Selenium and a web browser (Microsoft Edge).
 It iteratively sends a predefined message to each chat and handles scrolling through the chat list to include all chats.